 We believe that every Instacart order benefits retailers, customers, brands, and shoppers.
 The success of our business relies on the success of all these constituents.
 As more customers increase engagement, we benefit from more orders and GTV that generate diversified revenue streams and improve operational efficiencies.
 Our revenue consists of transaction revenue, primarily from fees paid on each order by retail partners and customers, as well as advertising and other revenue, primarily from advertising fees paid by brand partners.
-In 2022, our average transaction revenue per order and advertising and other revenue per order were approximately 6.3% and 2.6%, respectively, of GTV.
-Since grocery is one of the largest recurring monthly household expenses, we have a high average order value, which allows us to keep fees lower for retailers and customers relative to other on-demand delivery platforms.
+In 2022 and the six months ended June 30, 2023, our transaction revenue and advertising and other revenue were approximately 6.3% and 2.6% and 7.2% and 2.7%, respectively, of GTV.
+Since grocery is one of the largest recurring monthly household expenses, we have high average order values, which allows us to keep fees as a percent of GTV lower for retailers and customers relative to other on-demand delivery platforms and enables us to allocate certain costs, such as shopper earnings and hosting expenses, across a larger base.

 By growing advertising and other revenue and making fulfillment more efficient at scale, we have historically been able to increase gross profit consistently faster than GTV.
-Expanding gross profit margin demonstrates our improving unit economics.
-This, in turn, allows us to reinvest in our business, particularly in research and development to build new technologies for retailers and in sales and marketing to help attract and engage customers to grow orders.
+Expanding gross profit as a percent of GTV contributes to our improving unit economics.
+This, in turn, allows us to reinvest in our business, particularly in research and development to build new technologies for retailers and in sales and marketing to help attract and engage customers to grow orders and GTV.

 Since our founding, we have achieved substantial growth and an improved margin.
-From 2019 through the first quarter of 2022, our growth was significantly accelerated by the COVID-19 pandemic.
+Starting in March 2020 and through the first quarter of 2022, our growth was significantly accelerated by the COVID-19 pandemic.
 While we do not expect our pandemic-accelerated growth rates to recur in future periods, our growth during this period helped establish a business with much greater scale and much higher gross profit.
-Following the pandemic, we have continued to expand our business in a manner that optimizes for profitable growth over time.